 Look After You

-Once this pandemic is over and we get back to some kind of ‘normal’ you can pick up where you left off.
+Once the chaotic situation is over and you get back to some kind of ‘normal’ you can pick up where you left off.
 The world will be waiting for you so don’t give up hope, we need your awesome business!